 We recommend these convenient hotels and guesthouses in Tiberias near the sea:

-- Scots Hotel: luxury boutique hotel, former 19th-century Scottish hospital, lake views, large rooms, full-service spa.
+- The Scots Hotel: This luxury boutique hotel is a former 19th-century Scottish hospital.
+If offers lake views, large rooms, and a full-service spa.

-- Leonardo Plaza Hotel Tiberias: mid-range seafront resort, lovely outdoor pool, kids' club, comfortable beds.
+- Leonardo Plaza Hotel Tiberias: This is a great mid-range seafront resort with a lovely outdoor pool, kids' club, and comfortable beds.

-- Ron Beach Hotel: affordable waterfront hotel, private beach, floor-to-ceiling windows, inviting pool, children's playground.
+- Ron Beach Hotel: For an affordable waterfront hotel, it's hard to beat this property, where you'll find a private beach, floor-to-ceiling windows, and inviting pool, and a children's playground.

-- Villa Roca Tiberias: budget-friendly bed-and-breakfast, central location, friendly staff, stone building.
+- Villa Roca Tiberias: This budget-friendly bed-and-breakfast is in a central location and housed in a stone building.